Counselling, Psychotherapy, Embodied Movement Psychotherapy and Supervision

 My experience includes the leadership of the clinical community and of outreach projects at Stillpoint Spaces London, an international community of counsellors and psychotherapists with a special focus on in depth psychotherapy outside the consulting room.
 I have also served on the steering group of Psychotherapists and Counsellors for Social Responsibility, on the editorial boards of the international journals 'Self and Society' and 'Body, Movement and Dance in Psychotherapy' and have been a book reviewer for major academic publishers.

-In an effort to expand my creativity and continue my learning in an organic and congruent way, I have been writing books, articles, book chapters and creating interactive performances that connect the personal with the relational, political and spiritual.
-I recently co-edited the book 'Trauma in the Creative and Embodied Therapies: When Words are not Enough' and I am in the process of writing a book on the fundamentals of therapy in general (both published by Routledge).
+In an effort to expand my creativity and continue my learning in an organic and congruent way, I have been writing books, articles, book chapters, blogs and creating interactive performances that connect the personal with the relational, political and spiritual.
+In 2020 I co-edited the book 'Trauma in the Creative and Embodied Therapies: When Words are not Enough' and this year sees the publication of a 4 year writing project - 'Therapy: the basics' - of the fundamentals of psychotherapy from indigenous healing practices to today's relational approaches (both published by Routledge).

 Professional Qualifications